Harriet Tubman Biography

 Showing amazing courage, Harriet traveled to Baltimore where she made arrangements for the escape.
 It's hard to imagine how someone who had just earned their freedom after years of slavery would risk everything to help rescue someone else, but that's just what Harriet did.
 She wasn't going to put the safety of her niece in someone else's hands.
 She was going to go there herself and make sure Kizzy reached freedom.

-The day of the slave auction, John waited until the slave auctioneer went to lunch.
-He then boldly walked up to the slave guard and presented him with an envelope.
+The day of the auction, John waited until the auctioneer went to lunch.
+He then boldly walked up to the guard and presented him with an envelope.
 The envelope contained a faked message saying that Kizzy and her children had already been sold and John was to take them to their new owner.
 The unsuspecting guard let them leave with John who quickly escorted them to a Quaker safe house.

 Over the next few days the family secretly traveled to Baltimore where they met up with Harriet.
 Harriet then led them the rest of the way to Pennsylvania.
 They traveled from station to station at night, mostly walking, but sometimes by boat or in a wagon.
 Harriet led the way, carrying a gun she had bought with her savings.
 Nothing was going to stop her.
 After several days, they crossed the border into Pennsylvania and Harriet had made her first rescue on the Underground Railroad.